aoriens/news-service/README.md

   - `YYYY-mm-dd` - a specific day in `ISO8601` date format.
   - `YYYY-mm-dd,YYYY-mm-dd` - an inclusive date range.
 The start or the end date may be absent, but not both, to select all dates since/until a specific day.
+- `author_id` - an integer identifier of an [Author](#Author) of the news or a comma-separated list thereof.
+The parameter may be passed many times to specify multiple values or value lists to be joined.
+- `author` - a substring of a [User](#User) name who is an [Author](#Author) of the news.
+The parameter may be passed many times to specify multiple values.

 ### `GET /tags`